svrooij/sonos-api-docs/docs/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: default
+title: Home
+nav_order: 1
+permalink: /
+---

 # sonos-api-docs

 Sonos api documentation for the local UPNP api and a generator to generate clients based on service discovery